 Tiles in Assembly II - LINE Interrupt for Parallax Scrolling

-We covered the use of IRQ interrupts triggered by VSYNC and Sprite Collisions already.
-Let’s tackle the next one.
+More information about the use of IRQ interrupts triggered by VSYNC check the post about Sprite Collisions here.
+Let’s tackle the use of LINE interrupts.

-LINE interrupt can be set to trigger when VERA is drawing a certain line on the screen.
-On Commodore 64 we had a functionality to read in what line the “beam” redrawing the screen was at any time.
-On Commander X16 we don’t have that capability but we can instruct VERA to trigger an interrupt at line of our interest.
-What is even more interesting for programming interesting effects is that we can change that setting during processing of it.
+LINE interrupt can be set to trigger when VERA is drawing a certain line on the screen, hence the name.
+On Commodore 64 we had a functionality to read in what line the “beam” redrawing the screen was at any time, which can be handy but requires some kind of loop to continuously check the value in that register.
+On Commander X16 we have the capability to instruct VERA to trigger an interrupt at line of our interest.
+What is even more interesting for programming advanced effects is that we can change that setting during processing of it during each screen refresh.
+Commander X16 is fast enough to do that continuously on every frame.

 Note that VERA always redraws the screen at VGA resolution which is 640x480 pixels so it doesn’t matter what is the scaling of the screen, the LINE interrupts always have to be set up with 480 lines in mind.